-Join Gini von Courter for an in-depth discussion in this video Working offline, part of Outlook 2013 Power Shortcuts.
+Join Gini von Courter for an in-depth discussion in this video Working offline, part of Outlook 2013: Tips, Tricks, and Shortcuts.

 …We live in a connected society.…Whether we're sitting at the office or at home or in a hotel lobby somewhere, most…of us are connected to our email and our email is connected to an exchange server.…And that means that I have messages coming in all day long.…And it means that I have my emails that I sent immediately leaving my Outbox and…becoming sent items.…Sometimes this isn't what I want.…I'll give you two examples.…One possibility is that I'm doing a mail merge in Word, and…I actually don't want those messages to leave.…